-Pressure Ulcers: Guide By – Nursing Home Bed Sores Lawyer
+Pressure Ulcers: Guide By – Los Angeles Nursing Home Bed Sores Lawyer

 Pressure sores are preventable.
 One common question people ask is: “Can you sue a nursing home for bed sores?”
 The answer is: if they were caused by neglect, absolutely!
 When bed sores develop or worsen, this is frequently a sign of elder abuse & neglect.
 As Los Angeles nursing home bed sores lawyer, Cherepinskiy Law Firm is an expert in this field, and his firm will zealously advocate for the rights of the pressure sore victims or their families.

 Decubitus Ulcers and Other Terminology Applicable to Pressure Injuries

 If assisted living facilities and nursing homes do not utilize proper preventative measures, older individuals who have cognitive impairments (e.g. dementia) and/or physical limitations (e.g. inability to reposition themselves in bed without assistance, incontinence, and poor blood circulation) are at a significant risk of developing bedsores.
 These pressure injuries are commonly known as “pressure sores”, “pressure ulcers”, “bedsores”, “bed sores” as well as the purely medical term “decubitus ulcers”.

 What Causes Bedsores in Nursing Homes?

 Lack of movement and pressure on the skin (typically, over a bony prominence) cause reduced blow flow which, in turn, leads to degenerating, red, and frequently painful skin areas or open ulcers – i.e. bed sores.
 Pressure sores can be worsened by friction, shearing (when skin and the bone underneath move in opposition directions), and exposure to feces, urine, and other irritating fluids and substances which are in contact with the person’s skin.
 The areas of the body that are most susceptible to bedsores are – the back side of the head, hips, sacrum (the triangular bone in the lower back located between the two pelvic hipbones), back, as well as shoulders, elbows, ankles, and hills.
-When evaluating cases, the nursing home bed sores lawyer would review the pertinent medical records describing the condition of these areas during the suspected period of neglect.
+When evaluating cases, a Los Angeles nursing home bed sores attorney would review the pertinent medical records describing the condition of these areas during the suspected period of neglect.